 All credit institutions operating in France are required by law to be a member of the French Deposit Guarantee and Resolution Fund (Fonds de Garantie des Dépôts et de Résolution), except branches of European Economic Area banks that are covered by their home country's guarantee system.
-Customers' deposits held with European establishments of French banks denominated in euro and currencies of the European Economic Area are covered up to an amount of $\in 100,000$ , per customer and per credit institution, in both cases.
+Subject to certain exceptions, customers' deposits held with European establishments of French banks denominated in euro and currencies of the European Economic Area are covered up to an amount of &100,000, per customer and per credit institution, in both cases.
 The contribution of each credit institution is calculated on the basis of the aggregate deposits and of the risk exposure of such credit institution.